CNB and MoF recommend not to set euro adoption date yet

-Given the aforementioned facts, the Ministry of Finance and the Czech National Bank conclude that sufficient progress has not yet been made in laying the groundwork for euro adoption to allow the Czech Republic to set a target date for entry into the euro area.
+In this situation, therefore, it is impossible to conclude that the Czech Republic has made sufficient progress in laying the groundwork for euro adoption to allow it to set a target date for entry into the euro area.